gyanendrol9/context-aware_table_extraction/README.md

     - **Prerequisites:**
         - Python 3.8+
         - Libraries such as `torch`, `transformers`, and `datasets`.
+        - YAML file for setting up the environment is provided [here](environment/ocrenv.yml).

 3. **Tabular Data Reconstruction:**
    After text extraction, this module aligns the textual data with the recognized table structure to generate a final digital table.